asseniliev/asseniliev/README.md

 # <img src="giphy.gif" width="15%"> Hello!
 I'm Asen.

+In 2022 I initiated a professional conversion program with objective to become a professional deveoloper.
+As milestones of this initiative I applied at [Telerik Academy C# program](https://www.telerikacademy.com/alpha/csharp) which lasted 6 months, followed immediately by [La Capsule Web Development Bootcamp](https://www.lacapsule.academy/formation-developpeur-web/full-time) that lasted 2 and a half month.

+The skills obtained in the field as well as the cited portfolio are exclusively result of the projects (small and big) realized during this training that lasted almost 9 month.

+A little history of mine... <br />
 I developped my first programs in Basic for Apple II 8 bit architecture still in the 80s.
 Since then, I did a few university projects for sceence in Fortan and Turbo Pascal in the beginning of the 90s.
+My love to programing dates back still at those times far, far away...

 As professional occupancy I did programming in ABAP for SAP but it was more a secondary activity along with my consultancy for SAP business deployment.<br />

 More regular programming exercises I started in year 2012 following C# programming courses in Udemy and open source tutorials in Youtube.
 In 2016 I discovered Unity game engine (which also uses C# for scripts programming) which helped afirm my OOP and DSA knowledge.

-In 2022 I initiated professional conversion program with objective to become a professional deveoloper.
-As milestones of this initiative I applied at [Telerik Academy C# program](https://www.telerikacademy.com/alpha/csharp) which lasted 6 months, followed immediately by [La Capsule Web Development Bootcamp](https://www.lacapsule.academy/formation-developpeur-web/full-time) that lasted 2 and a half month.

-The skills obtained in the field as well as the cited portfolio are exclusively result of the projects (small and big) realized during this training that lasted almost 9 month.

 ##Skills <br />
 ![C#](https://img.shields.io/badge/c%23-%23239120.svg?style=for-the-badge&logo=c-sharp&logoColor=white)